-Please note that if a partner is found to be non-eligible by one of the funding organisations after the formal check, the entire proposal would be rejected without further review.
+Please note that if a partner is found to be non-eligible at any step of the process by one of the funding organisations, the entire proposal will be rejected without further review.
 For a definition of eligible partners see "Guidelines for applicants", the national/regional regulations, and contact your national/regional contact person.